Martin Luther King Jr.

 In 1960, Dr. King returned to co-pastor Ebenezer Baptist Church alongside his father, Rev. Martin Luther King Sr., a position he held until his assassination in 1968.
 From its pulpit, King preached with passion, eloquence, and prophetic urgency.
 His sermons were not only calls to spiritual salvation but also bold condemnations of racial injustice, economic inequality, and militarism.
 Grounded in biblical scripture, King’s messages often challenged America to live up to its founding ideals of liberty, equality, and justice for all.

 King’s platform at Ebenezer was deeply influential—it was not a backdrop to his activism but the very foundation of it.
-The church became a launching pad for civil rights campaigns and a training ground for leaders.
+The church served as a platform for civil rights campaigns and a training ground for leaders.
 Within its walls, the sacred and the political converged.
 Theology gave rise to activism, and the fight for justice was recognised as a divine calling.

 Today, Ebenezer Baptist Church is recognised as a National Historic Landmark, symbolising the enduring connection between faith and the fight for freedom.